Laboratoire-de-Chemoinformatique/Synt-On/README.md

 O=[CH:10]c1c(C2CC2)csc1[NH2:20] Bifunctional_Amine_Ester
 O=[CH:10]c1c(C2CC2)csc1[NH2:40] Bifunctional_Amine_Ester
 ```
-As it was mentioned before, solvents and contriones should be removed before using SynthI.
+As it was mentioned before, solvents and contriones should be removed before using SyntOn.
 In case if two moieties will be present in input, syntons for both of them will be generated:
 ```python
 >>> mainSynthonsGenerator("NCCN1CCOCC1.CC1=NN=C(N1)SCC(O)=O")
 ```